This topic covers the commands and options supported by the Postman CLI.

 postman collection run

-This command runs a collection and sends all run results and responses to Postman servers.
+This command runs a collection and sends the run results to the Postman cloud.
 You can specify the collection with its file path or Collection ID.

 You can find the collection ID in Postman.
-First, select Collections in the sidebar and select a collection.
-Then select the information icon in the right sidebar to access the collection ID.
+Select Collections in the sidebar and select a collection.
+Then select Info in the right sidebar to view or copy the collection ID.

 Option | Details |